Yu Meh Community Farmer Training Program

 Project Worthmore (PWM) Farm Members

 Each season, PWM identifies 15 individuals who wish to participate as a PWM Farm Member at DeLaney.
-Each Wednesday during the harvest season (June-October), PWM Farm Members are provided transportation to the farm, receive hands-on education, and provide volunteer work on the farm in exchange for a weekly share of produce.
+Each Wednesday and Thursday during the harvest season (June-October), PWM Farm Members are provided transportation to the farm, receive hands-on education, and provide volunteer work on the farm in exchange for a weekly share of produce.

 PWM Farm Members experience weekly produce pick-up the same as public Community Farm Members.
 During pick-up, PWM Farm Members learn best uses for their produce and oftentimes gather afterwards for a community potluck.